 Mark Kennedy, Esq.

-Mark Kennedy is director of legal affairs for the Physicians Committee for Responsible Medicine, a nationwide organization of physicians and laypersons that promotes preventive medicine, especially good nutrition, and addresses controversies in modern medicine, including ethical issues in research.
+Mark Kennedy is Vice President of Legal Affairs for the Physicians Committee for Responsible Medicine, a nationwide organization of physicians and laypersons that promotes preventive medicine, especially good nutrition, and addresses controversies in modern medicine, including ethical issues in research.

 As director of legal affairs, Mr. Kennedy directs the Physicians Committee's advocacy litigation, which challenges industry and government when they encourage the consumption of animal products and other unhealthy foods.
 Mr. Kennedy oversees the Physicians Committee's efforts to use the legal system to promote vegan diets as well as alternatives to the use of animals in medical research and education.

 Since joining PCRM in 2005, Mr. Kennedy’s caseload has included a class action against major national hot dog and processed meat manufacturers seeking warning labels about cancer risks; multiple lawsuits against national restaurant chains for failing to warn consumers of carcinogens in grilled chicken products; a suit against the drug company Merck for its negligent reliance on animal testing results to market and sell the dangerous drug Vioxx; and an action against the Regents of the University of California to end the unlawful use of state funds for animal experiments that violate the federal Animal Welfare Act.